jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 ## Optimizing Process Efficiency in Soda Bottling

 ### 1. Project Overview
+Downtime in manufacturing refers to periods when production is halted, impacting efficiency, productivity, and profitability.
+It can stem from equipment failure, maintenance, operator, or supply chain issues, leading to significant operational costs.

+Analyzing downtime is crucial for identifying root causes, minimizing disruptions, and optimizing workflows.
+By addressing downtime effectively, companies can achieve higher production reliability and cost savings.

 #### 1.1 Objective
 - Identify the root causes of downtime.
 - Propose actionable solutions to reduce downtime.